microsoft/api-guidelines/graph/GuidelinesGraph.md

 ### Legend
 This document offers prescriptive guidance labeled as follows:

-:white_check_mark: **DO** fulfill this specification.
-If you feel you need an exception, contact the Graph API Review board **prior** to implementation.

-:ballot_box_with_check: **YOU SHOULD** fulfill this specification.
-If not following this advice, you MUST disclose your reason during the Graph API review.

-:heavy_check_mark: **YOU MAY** satisfy this specification if appropriate to your situation.
+:heavy_check_mark: **DO** satisfy this specification if appropriate to your situation.
 No notification to the Graph API Review board is required.

-:warning: **YOU SHOULD NOT** adopt this pattern.
-If not following this advice, you MUST disclose your reason during the Graph API Review board review.

-:no_entry: **DO NOT** adopt this pattern.
+:no_entry: **AVOID** using this pattern.
 If you feel you need an exception, contact the Graph API Review board **prior** to implementation.

 ## Design Approach

 The design of your API is arguably the most important investment you will make